ImMohammad20000/marzban-backup/README.md

 ## Update

-to update the project just clone the repositories again.
+to update the project just clone the repository again.